USA Motorcycles Brands

 Janus Motorcycles Logo

-2012 was the year of the emergence of a new motorcycle manufacturer in the USA, Indiana, combining the achievements of modern technology and the style of the twenties of the last century.
-It became the Janus Motorcycles brand, which created the Halcyon 50 moped, the serial production of which began in 2013.
-The founders of the company, Devin Biek, and Richard Worsham, who are admirers of vintage motorcycles, decided to create a unique symbiosis of the past and the present.
-Devin Biek owns a tuning company, which allowed him to apply his experience in a new direction.
+2012 was the year when a new motorcycle manufacturer appeared in the United States, Indiana, combining the achievements of modern technology and the style of the twenties of the last century.
+It was the Janus Motorcycles brand that created the Halcyon 50 moped, serial production of which began in 2013.
+The founders of the company, Devin Biek and Richard Worsham, who are fans of vintage motorcycles, decided to create a unique symbiosis of the past and present.
+Devin Biek owns a tuning company, which allowed him to apply his expertise in a new direction.
 The neoclassical variant turned out to be promising.
-He interested not only collectors and retro lovers.
+It interested not only collectors and retro lovers.

-The company’s emblem is a sign in the form of two letters “J,” the first letter of the name, turned “backs” to each other.
-They create a visual form in the form of “M” – the symbol of the type of equipment produced.
+The emblem of the company is a sign in the form of two letters, “J,” the first letter of the name, and turned “backs” to each other.
+They create a visual shape in the form of the letter “M” – a symbol of the type of equipment produced.
 This group is framed by a laurel wreath, symbolizing the greatness of the strategy and the victoriousness of the realized idea.
-To the right of the sign – the text of the name, executed in large print, under which the inscription of the word Motorcycles is smaller, located above the line dividing it from the even smaller inscription – GOSHEN INDIANA.
-All symbols are made in a single monochrome color design.
+To the right of the sign – the text of the name, made in a large font, under which the inscription of the word Motorcycles of smaller size, located above the line separating it from the even smaller inscription – GOSHEN INDIANA.
+The entire symbolism is in a single monochrome color scheme.
 Depending on the placement of the logo, its composition can be black or white.

 MotoCzysz